-By placing the deposit, the tenants show that they are committed to the property while also being reassured that the property isn’t being marketed to other tenants.
+By placing the deposit, the tenants show that they are committed to the property.
+Once the holding deposit has been accepted by the landlord, they can be safe in the knowledge that the property isn’t being marketed to other tenants.
 It’s a two-way street that benefits both parties.

 Tenants also like that they can pay the deposit to us and not straight to a landlord they may have only met once.
 This reassures them that their money is being protected.

 OpenRent can collect your holding deposit any time of day, seven days a week.
 Create your advert today.Add property to OpenRent